MagdaleneMensah/Devops_PBL/Project6.md

 Note: for Ubuntu server, when connecting to it via SSH/Putty or any other tool, we used ubuntu user, but for RedHat you will need to use ec2-user user.
 Connection string will look like ec2-user@<Public-IP>

 Let us get started!

+## Step 1 — Prepare a Web Server
+Launch an EC2 instance that will serve as “Web Server”.
+Create 3 volumes in the same AZ as your Web Server EC2, each of 10 GiB.